AdrianKuta/KahootQuiz/README.md

     - Consider support for additional media types (video/audio), with graceful fallbacks.
 5. Transitions between questions could be more smooth.

-## What I’m Happy About

-- I created and used convention plugins to reuse modules configuration.
-- The architecture is clean with multi-modularity and separation of concerns.
-- I leaned into Kotlin ‘sugar’ where it helps readability and conciseness — I love it.
-- Configured `Detekt` for static code analysis

 ## Extra: Related Work I Can Share

 I can share more complex code from my private app that is published on the Google Play Store.